Jesdakorns/Jesdakorns/README.md

 Software Developer
 ------------------

-I graduated with a Bachelor's Degree in Software Engineering from Burapha University, Chonburi.
+Allow me to introduce myself.
+I graduated with a bachelor's degree in Software Engineering from Burapha University, Chonburi.
 I have experience designing, and developing solutions using a range of technologies and programming languages.
-I seeking to leverage development experience and hands-on technical expertise in a challenging role as a Developer.
+I seeking to leverage development experience and hands-on technical expertise in a challenging role as a developer.

 * 🌍  I'm based in Samut Prakan Province, Thailand
 * 🖥️  See my portfolio at [My Profile](http://jesdakorn.vercel.app/)